Pieter-Rees/robot/README.md

 ### 5. Control Options

-You have two options for controlling your robot:
+You have two options for controlling your robot, both accessible from the start.py menu:

 #### Option A: Command Line